Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/GORD.md

 ---

 # Information
-GORD is reflux of gastric contents from stomach to esophagus, due to *failure* of the
+GORD is reflux of gastric contents from stomach to esophagus, due to *failure* of the **lower esophageal sphincter**.
+Th

 > [!Important]+ Summary
 - Important point